- Homosexuality

 However, on April 4, 2022, a bill was introduced mimicking the "Don't say gay" bill in Florida, in which schools would be forbidden from teaching LGBT topics and critical race theory.
 The bill was heard during the Summer and is set to be heard again in the Fall.

-Right to change legal gender in Ohio is legal, surgery not required.
+Right to change legal gender in Ohio is legal, no restrictions.

 There is no specific requirement to modify the gender marker, since each court will have their own ruling, but it is advised that their requirement be as accessible as possible.